Construction Science - BS

 The undergraduate program integrates the principles of architecture, technology, engineering, business and project management, which prepares students to effectively manage the total construction process.
 Specialized course work in building systems, materials and methods of construction, scheduling, cost estimating, structures, construction management, law, and business/labor relations are taught.
 This interdisciplinary approach provides the student with the best possible exposure to the various tools needed to become a construction industry leader.

-In addition to the academic coursework, each student is required to accomplish an approved internship of full-time practical work experience with a construction company, or in a construction-related work activity.
+In addition to the academic coursework, each student is required to accomplish an approved internship of full-time practical work experience with a construction company, or in a construction-related work.
 For more information, please visit the Department of Construction Science website.

 This program is also offered at the Texas A&M Higher Education Center in McAllen, Texas.